Roberto de Mattei: Biography

-Between 2003 and 2011 de Mattei was the Vice-President of the National Research Council of Italy.
-In that role, he has been highly criticized for his scientific ideas, in particular for having organized and funded a meeting supporting antievolutionism.
-This fact led part of the Italian scientific community to a request for his resignation.
-The controversy upsurged again after some statements by de Mattei, such as that the 2011 Tōhoku earthquake and tsunami in Japan was a divine punishment.
-Furthermore, he claimed the "contagion of homosexuality" had been responsible for the fall of the Roman Empire.
+Between 2003 and 2011 de Mattei was vice-president of the National Research Council of Italy.
+In that role, he was highly criticized for his scientific ideas, in particular for having organized and funded a meeting supporting antievolutionism.
+This led part of the Italian scientific community to request his resignation.
+Further controversies were caused when de Mattei said that the 2011 Tōhoku earthquake and tsunami in Japan was a divine punishment and that the "contagion of homosexuality" had caused the fall of the Roman Empire.